 Who Is Uketsu?

-Uketsu (雨穴, “rain hole”) is a Japanese author and YouTuber whose real identity remains known to approximately 30 people.
+Uketsu (雨穴, "rain hole") is a Japanese author and YouTuber.
+About 30 people know his real identity.
 He appears in public in a white papier-mache mask, a black bodysuit, and a voice changer.
 He lives in Kanagawa Prefecture.
-He spent part of his childhood in Surrey, England, and was working at a supermarket when he started posting on YouTube.
+He spent part of his childhood in Surrey, England.
+He worked at a supermarket when he started to post on YouTube.

-His early videos were surreal: asparagus transforming into severed fingers, strips of raw meat pegged on a washing line, spinning human ears.
+His early videos were surreal.
+Asparagus turned into severed fingers, strips of raw meat hung on a washing line, and human ears spun on screen.
 In 2020, he posted a 21-minute mystery story built around a series of architectural floor plans.
 Readers and publishers told him to expand it into a novel.
 The result was Strange Houses (変な家, Hen na ie), published in Japan in 2021.

 Strange Houses was the first novel.
-Strange Pictures came after (2022), and Strange Buildings, a direct sequel to this book, followed in 2023.
-By 2024, three of Uketsu’s novels occupied simultaneous positions in Japan’s top 10 fiction bestsellers.
-The English translation of Strange Houses (published in 2025 by Pushkin Press) arrived to an anglophone market that had already been primed by the breakout success of Strange Pictures.
+Strange Pictures came after in 2022.
+Strange Buildings followed in 2023, and it is a direct sequel to this book.
+By 2024, three novels by Uketsu sat in Japan's top 10 fiction bestsellers at the same time.
+Pushkin Press published the English translation of Strange Houses in 2025.
+The breakout success of Strange Pictures had already primed the anglophone market for it.

-The formal concept behind Strange Houses is the one that made Uketsu’s YouTube channel successful: architecture as a text.
-A house floor plan, properly read, tells you things about the people who designed it that they would never say aloud.
+The formal concept behind Strange Houses made Uketsu's YouTube channel successful.
+That concept treats architecture as a text.
+Read a house floor plan properly and it tells you things about its designers.
+They would never say those things aloud.

 Why This Summary and Analysis Exists

-There is no thorough English-language, chapter-level breakdown of Strange Houses available.
-The book’s premise sounds like a puzzle box, and it is one, but the puzzle is more architecturally and psychologically layered than most reviews suggest.
-This is the complete summary and analysis, from Chapter One through the Afterword, with the full master map of connective threads at the end.
+No thorough English-language, chapter-level breakdown of Strange Houses exists.
+The book's premise sounds like a puzzle box, and it is one.
+The puzzle also runs deeper than most reviews suggest, in architecture and in psychology.
+This is the complete summary and analysis, from Chapter One through the Afterword.
+The full master map of connective threads sits at the end.

 This piece contains complete spoilers for the entire novel.